 Along with aiding writers during development, she assists directors on set, provides feedback in the editing room, and consults with casting directors, agencies, and marketing teams

 Marisa creates assessments and training tools catered to your organization by looking at data from an inclusion perspective.

-She leads training sessions for production teams and executives to illuminate biases and to remedy problematic standards and practices within your company.
+She leads learning sessions for production teams and executives to illuminate biases and to remedy problematic standards and practices within your company.